Dr Panos Patros

 - 2016, Program Committee, 27th International Symposium on RSP@ESWeek

 Dawson, M. H., Dilli, D. D., Kent, K. B., Patros, P., & Shipton, P. D. (2018).
 US 2018/0113684 A1, Dynamically compiled artifact sharing on PAAS clouds.

 Patros, P. (2018).
 Memory management delays on cloud applications.
 In 15th Annual Research Exposition for the UNB Faculty of Computer Science.
 Fredericton, Canada.

-Patros, P., Dawson, M., & Kent, K. B. (2017).
-Improving clouds and language runtimes.
+Legault, J. -P., Graham, A., Patros, P., & Kent, K. B. (2017).
+Experimental Verilog synthesis features for Odin & alternative multiplier hard-block for FPGA.
 In 2017 Annual Mathematics, Statistics, and Computer Science Conference.
-University of New Brunswick, Fredericton, Canada.
+Fredericton, Canada.